iainaitken/guess-my-number/README.md

 ## About The Project

-This project is part of the[Complete JavaScript](https://www.udemy.com/course/the-complete-javascript-course/) course on Udemy, by Jonas Schmedtman.
+This project is part of the [Complete JavaScript](https://www.udemy.com/course/the-complete-javascript-course/) course on Udemy, by Jonas Schmedtman.
 See my learning notes [here](https://github.com/iainaitken/courses/blob/main/udemy/complete_javascript/notes/section-7/070-guess-my-number.md).

 The HTML and CSS files for the webpage were provided; the challenge was to implement the game logic using JavaScript.
 The features to be included in the app were: